KachiYD/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Play this awesome rock paper scissors game with my script!
+Clone this repository and play this awesome rock-paper-scissors game with my script!
 Will you win?
 Or lose 😈!